Getting Into Windows XP Recovery Console

 exit

-Solution is documented in this article: http://www.proposedsolution.com/solutions/ntldr-is-compressed-press-ctrlaltdel-to-restart/
+Solution is documented in this article: https://www.proposedsolution.com/solutions/ntldr-is-compressed-press-ctrlaltdel-to-restart/

 Hi I am having the same issue but the Key word is VUFEI is compressed and it says to press ctrl alt del.
 But when I do this it comes back to this screen.
 It does not give the the option to to type in anything.
 I cannot do a system recovery or get to a prompt for ant thing.
 Can you help me?